Skip to game

 Monte Carlo

-A pair-matching patience game on a 5×5 grid.
+Pair-matching patience on a 5×5 grid.
 Remove pairs of equal-rank cards that touch horizontally, vertically, or diagonally.
-When you stall, consolidate the layout and deal fresh cards.
 Clear all 52 to win.

 Win rate: ~50% · 1 deck · 5×5 grid · Pair to same rank